Grain Growth in Escaping Atmospheres: Implications for the Radius Inflation of Super-Puffs: Analytic Estimation of the Dust Abundance in Escaping Atmospheres

 The physical meaning of $\chi$ is the ratio of the transport timescale by atmospheric outflow $H/v_{\rm g}$ to the collision growth timescale for the dust mass density of $\rho_{\rm g}f_{\rm dust}$.
 The upward transport is faster than the growth for $\chi<1$ and vice versa for $\chi>1$.
 Equation \eqref{eq:F_appendix} can also be written in terms of the dust mass mixing ratio as

 In practice, one needs to evaluate $\chi$ at a certain altitude.
 Since the particle growth mainly occurs at the dust production region, we evaluate $\chi$ at $P=P_{\rm 0}$.
-For similar-sized collision, we approximate the collision Kernel as
+For similar-sized collisions, we approximate the collision Kernel as